 The Council will also seek to discharge its responsibilities identified by other Government Strategies, so far as they impact on the objectives of the licensing function.
+Regard will also be had in relation to strategies to promote responsible gambling.

 2.5 Local Strategies and Policies